givetoiowa/ct3.5/wp-themes/README.md

 - For the footer there are a bunch of xml files used for links.

 ###Common 3.5 Home:
 - When updating the home page use the Home Page Template (page_home.php).
-Please do not make other templates for the homepage.
-If there is a part of the template that you would like to change use advanced custom fields.
+- Please do not make other templates for the homepage.
+If there is a part of the template that you would like to change use advanced custom fields or alter the template itself

 ###XSL Transformations
 - Stories, news feeds, volunteer leaders, etc all handled with xsl transformations.
 The transformation can be done either with PHP or JavaScript.
 The benefit with using JS is that the feeds can be called asynchronously.
 Common_3.5_home